Do you need to prepare for the cold weather by winterizing trees in Virginia, Alexandria, Arlington, Fairfax, Springfield, or the surrounding areas?

 Winter is the absolute best time to prune your trees, preparing them for the resting season and ensuring healthy springtime growth.
-Fruit trees, hibiscus trees and palm trees are all popular in Virginia, and they all require pruning for proper growth.
+Trees like hibiscus trees and palm trees are popular in Virginia, and they all require pruning for proper growth.

 During pruning, you will want to remove low growing branches and limbs.
 The next highest priority is weak limbs that look likely to fall off or break during the windy, snow laden winter months.
 Make as few clean cuts as possible so that the tree can properly heal.

 Be especially careful when pruning trees for fall and genuinely consider enlisting the help of a professional arborist.
-It is easy to over-prune, leading to weak blooms and fruition in spring.
+It is easy to over-prune, leading to weak blooms in spring.

 Before applying any treatments to the soil around your tree, you want to properly prepare the ground for a healthy, nutrient delivering winter.
 Especially for newly planted trees, it is critical to ensure proper nutrients can be accessed during the dormant season.